mossblaser/slidie/README.md

 ### What about non-Inkscape SVG authoring tools

 They're cool too, but I just don't support them (yet).
-You can still use these to create slides, but slidie's step-by-step build-up system currently depends on Inkscape's layers mechanism and so this feature will not be usable.
+You can still use these to create slides, but Slidie's step-by-step build-up system currently depends on Inkscape's layers mechanism and so this feature will not be usable.